autobib/autobib/ARCHITECTURE.md

 - as set by the `$AUTOBIB_DATABASE_PATH` environment variable
 - by default at `$XDG_CONFIG_HOME/autobib/records.db`

-The goal is this section is to give a full, detailed description of the database format.
+The goal is this section is to give a full, detailed description of the database format in order to read data from the database without using the Autobib program.

 ### Application identifier and database version